jessicacliong/JessicaLiong_T1A3/README.md

 Figure 1 shows my trello board on the 6th of May

+Figure 3 shows my trello board on the 19th of May

-Figure 2 shows my trello board on the 11th of May
+Figure 4 shows my trello board on the 21st of May

 ## Psuedocodes

-As a part of my implementation plan, I decided to write pseudocodes to outline the workings of each application features, methods and functions that will be used to accomplish the set features with python coding.
+As a part of my implementation plan, I have written pseudocodes to outline the methods and functions that will be used to accomplish the features of my application utilising python code.

 __Feature 1 - Request User inputs on a range of sleep information (High Priority)__

-1. Open NewCSV for file UniqueIndividual
+1. UserInformation CSV Created Prior to SleepInformationInput
-2. Prompt User Range of SleepInformation
+2. Prompt User With SleepInformationInput
-3. Write Input with DictWriter into CSVFile
+3. Write RowInputs With DictWriter into CSVFile
-4. Utilise pandas to output Data by Date

-__Feature 2 - Filter Inputs to 1 week, 1 month and 3 months (High Priority)__
+__Feature 2 - Ouput Previous Sleep Log Based on Date (High Priority)__

-1. Utilise PandasModule to Filter User’sSleepInformation to 1Week, 1Month and 3Months
+1. Import PandasModule
+2. Filter UserSleepInformation to ReadDates
+3. Obtain Date
+4. Print Output onto CSVFile

+or

+1. PromptUser To View A PreviousLog
+2. PromptUser Enter InputDate (YYYY-MM-DD)
+3. Read CSV File using DictReader using InputDate as Filter/Key
+4. Print Output Onto UserTerminal

-__Feature 3 - Helpful Sleeping Tips (High Priority)__
+__Feature 3 - Ouput Sleeping Tip (High Priority)__

-After SleepInformation SuccessfulEntries, Display SleepingTips for User
+1. After SleepInformationInput
+2. Create ListOfSleepTips on CsvFile
+3. ReadFunction CSVModule To Read SleepingTip From Sleep_Tips.Csv File
+4. RandomModule
+5. Print SleepingTip

-__Feature 4 - LogIn Feature (Low Priority)__
+__Feature 4 - Login Feature (If Time Permiting)__

 1. Log In Menu, Prompts 2 Options:
 	a.
 Create NewUser
 	b.
 Login As Existing User